joshlyons225/lyons-pro-html/README.md

 # Horiseon

 ## Purpose
-A website that offers web-based marketing solutions.
+A website that offers web-based marketing solutions, specializing in search engine optimization, online reputation management, and social media marketing tools.

 ## Built With:
 HTML